w3laba/Clicker-Tap-Mini-App/README.md

 - You can try the starting version of the bot including the basic functionality: https://t.me/clickerw3tap_bot

+## Explore Our Work

+For a closer look at our portfolio and examples of our projects, visit this link: https://w3lab.tech/telegram-bots-miniapps/

+##

 We can install ready-made solutions for you, or make you a unique clicker with a unique design.

-**Price from $2000 and depends on your request.** More details: https://t.me/RamW3lab
+**Price from $500 and depends on your request.** More details: https://t.me/RamW3lab
+## Tech Stack

+**Frontend:** React, TailwindCSS, TypeScript

+**Backend:** Node

 ## 💎 Benefits work with W3Lab:

-- We always work for results
-- Attention to target audience
-- Presence on the most important platforms of the crypto industry
+- **Launch speed:** Ready-made solutions or unique projects — deployment can be completed in the shortest possible time
+- **Experience and expertise:** We specialize in creating Mini Apps and have a proven track record in developing clicker games
-- Our company Verified Pinksale & OKX Partner
+- **Guaranteed results:** Our company Verified Pinksale & OKX Partner